-‘Sing’ is a three minute film, which features Katie Kaboose, a singer-songwriter from Blackpool.
+‘Sing’ is a three minute film featuring Katie Kaboose, a singer-songwriter from Blackpool.
 It follows her story of recovery from alcoholism and mental illness.
-She reveals how the Recovery Connections, her recovery group, the music community and her affinity with nature, has helped her heal.
+She reveals how the Recovery Connections- her recovery group, the music community and her affinity with nature, has helped her heal.

 Katie, who has suffered from mental ill health since she was a teenager, discovered that alcohol numbed her anxiety and allowed her to perform on stage.
 Diagnosed with severe body dysmorphia, which centres on her face and the way she looks, we watch her journey as she confronts her fears and takes the stage to perform as a sober person.

 ‘Sing’ is a compelling, uplifting story of courage and triumph over addiction, one day at a time, and Katie’s disabling body dysmorphia relating to being watched and judged.